 🧩 1.
 Investing in Something You Don’t Understand

-- If you prefer individual stocks, research the company’s business model: How does it make money?
-What are its competitors?
-What risks does it face?
+- If you want individual stocks, do some actual digging.
+How does the company make money?
+Who are its competitors?
+What could go wrong?

-Instead of buying random AI stocks because “AI is the future,” you could invest in a tech sector ETF like the Vanguard Information Technology ETF (VGT).
-This gives you exposure to AI innovators without betting everything on one company.
+Example: Instead of buying random AI stocks because “AI is the future,” think about a tech ETF like Vanguard’s VGT.
+You get exposure to AI stuff, but you’re not betting your life savings on one random company.

 Also Read: What Is the 50/30/20 Rule and Does It Still Work?